 Pay-per-use, Single Visit Passes & Lounge Memberships

-Free unlimited WiFi is available at Malaga Airport.
-Connect to the “kubiwireless” network.
-(SSID: Airport_Free_Wifi_AENA).
-Additionally, there are 12 internet kiosks throughout the terminal.
+Free unlimited WiFi is available at Málaga Airport.
+Connect to the “AIRPORT FREE WIFI AENA” network.

 More Services, Facilities & Things To Do On A Layover At The Airport